Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ## Deployment
 The process of deploying the website is described in this section and instructions are provided for deployment of changes to website.
-The Gitpod workspace was created from the new repository on Github.
+The Gitpod workspace was created from the new repository 'tennis_club' on Github.
 To make changes to the website, log in to Gitpod to modify code within the workspace.

 ### Deploying the Website